PKUMDL-AI/Reaxtica/README.md

 # Overview

-Descriptor, datasets and model information for four reaction dataset.
-The colored atoms (blue) are selected to calculate initial descriptors.
+Descriptors, datasets and model descriptions for four reaction types.
+The colored atoms (blue) and bonds (red) are selected to calculate initial descriptors.
 ![image](overview.png)
 ## Requirement